Nine Fitness Website Design Ideas for 2025

 Most fitness and yoga studios are known for being energetic and fun places, so why consider leveraging some fitness website ideas that reflect that?

-The use of animation on websites isn't new; however, technology has evolved so much over the past decade that incorporating animation is easier than ever.
+The use of animation on websites isn't new; however, technology has evolved significantly over the past decade, making it easier than ever to incorporate animation.

 One way to do this is via subtle animations, where photos and text slide into view as you scroll down the page.
 I also love hover effects on buttons to make your site more interactive and engaging.